-Tenured and other grid faculty members (adjuncts/PoPs/artists-in-residence) will be asked by Academic Affairs whether they want to be so invited.
-Retired tenured and grid faculty have voice but not vote at faculty meetings.
+Tenured and adjunct faculty members will be asked by Academic Affairs whether they want to be so invited.
+Retired tenured and adjunct faculty have voice but not vote at faculty meetings.

 13. Can I still use my Wesleyan affiliation (including my title of named professor, emeritus or emerita, if applicable) in professional correspondence and on papers or books after I retire?